Supporting imagery

 A quick introduction

 A console often summarised by its short lifespan and limited colour space.
-While technically correct, I believe these attributes tend to overlook other surprising properties.
+While technically correct, I believe these attributes tend to overshadow other surprising properties.

-In this article, I invite readers to learn more about its internal features, many of which became predominant in the market only after the Virtual Boy’s discontinuation.
+In this article, I invite readers to learn more about its internal features - many of which gained predominance in the market only after the Virtual Boy’s discontinuation.

 Display

-The whole system is a curious piece of engineering.
-Externally, it resembles a bulky VR headset on a bipod.
-The player must place their head close to the eyepiece to see the game in action.
+The entire system is a curious feat of engineering.
+Externally, it resembles a bulky VR headset mounted on a bipod.
+The player must position their head close to the eyepiece to see the game in action.

-Internally, it’s a whole different story (and a very complicated one too).
-For this reason, I thought it would be better to start by explaining how this console displays images and then go through the internal hardware.
+Internally, it’s a whole different story (and a very complicated one).
+For this reason, I thought it would be better to begin by explaining how this console displays images, and then delve into its internal hardware.

 Projecting an image

-Once you switch the Virtual Boy on, you will start seeing two monochromatic red pictures (one for each eye) through the eyepiece.
-So far so good?
-Well, here is the interesting part: This console doesn’t have a screen, so what you see is more of an ‘illusion’ - Let’s dive deeper to know what’s going on.
+Once you switch on the Virtual Boy, you will see two monochromatic red pictures (one for each eye) through the eyepiece.
+So far, so good?
+Well, here is the interesting part: this console doesn’t have a screen.
+What you’re seeing is more of an illusion, so let’s take a closer look at what’s really going on.

-The topics involved in explaining this (optics, visual phenomenons, etc) may feel difficult at first, but I constructed some interactive animations to make this section a little more immersive.
+The topics involved in explaining this (including optics, visual phenomenons, and so on) may seem complex at first, so I drew many diagrams to make this section a little more immersive.

 Scanner

-The large volume of this console can be attributed to the Scanner, which fills up a big part of it.
-The Scanner is the area of the Virtual Boy that displays images.
-It’s composed of two Display units, each one independently projects a frame (giving a total of two frames, one per eye).
+The large volume of this console is attributed to the scanner, which occupies a significant part of the interior.
+The scanner is the area of the Virtual Boy responsible for displaying images.
+It’s composed of two display units, each one independently projects a frame (giving a total of two frames, one for each eye).

-A Display unit is where all the ‘magic’ happens, it’s made of the following components:
+A display unit is where all the ‘magic’ happens.
+It consists of the following components:

-- An LED Unit: Contains 224 red LEDs stacked vertically and the necessary circuitry to control each one of them.
+- An LED unit: Contains 224 red LEDs stacked vertically, along with the necessary circuitry to control each one.

-- A Lens: Refracts the light coming from the LEDs.
+- A lens: Refracts light from the LEDs.

-- At the top of the Virtual Boy’s case, there is a Focus slider used to shift the lenses closer or farther away from the LEDs.
-This allows the user to adapt the console to their focal length (preventing blurry images).
+- At the top of the Virtual Boy’s casing, there is a focus slider used to shift the lens closer to or farther from the LEDs.
+This allows the user to adjust the console according to their focal length (preventing blurry images).

-- A Mirror: Reflects the light coming from the lens and directs it to the user’s eyes.
-Furthermore, this component will be constantly oscillating thanks to a Voice coil motor connected to it.
-The motor is managed by the Servo control, a separate board that sends electrical pulses at 50 Hz.
+- A mirror: Reflects light from the lens and directs it to the user’s eyes.
+Furthermore, this component oscillates continuously, thanks to a voice coil motor connected to it.
+The motor is controlled by the servo control, a separate board that sends electrical pulses at 50 Hz.

-- All in all, this is a very complex and fragile area of the console, so there’s a photo interrupter (a type of photosensor) installed.
-This reports the oscillation observed from the mirror to the Servo control, which in turn monitors the oscillations and applies the necessary corrections.
+- All in all, this is a very complex and fragile area of the console.
+So, an additional photo interrupter (a type of photosensor) is installed.
+The interrupter reports the oscillation observed from the mirror to the servo control, which in turn monitors and applies the necessary corrections.

-Next to the focus slider, there is a IPD dial (knob-shaped switch), which adjusts the distance between the two Display units.
-This is done to adapt the displays to the user’s inter-pupil distance.
+Next to the focus slider is an IPD dial (a knob-shaped switch), which adjusts the distance between the two display units.
+This is done to adapt the displays to the user’s interpupillary distance.

 Mechanics

-Now that we have each component identified, let’s take a look at how the Virtual Boy manages to show images to our eyes.
+Now that we have each component identified, let’s take a look at how the Virtual Boy manages to present images to our eyes.

-If you haven’t noticed before, there isn’t any dot-matrix display to be found, so why are we seeing two-dimensional images from the eyepiece?
-Similarly to the functioning of a CRT monitor, Display units play with the way we perceive images:
+If you haven’t noticed before, there isn’t a dot-matrix display to be found, so how come we can see two-dimensional images through the eyepiece?
+Similarly to a CRT monitor, the display units exploit the way we perceive images:

-- The fact the mirrors oscillate enables a single column of LEDs to displace horizontally between our field of view.
-The angle of the mirror is strategically directed to place the LEDs on 384 different ‘column positions’ distributed across our field of view.
+- The oscillating mirrors enable a single column of LEDs to shift horizontally across our field of view.
+The angle of the mirror is strategically directed to project the LEDs across 384 distinct ‘column positions’ (distributed across our field of view).

-- Human vision is logarithmic and the mirror oscillates at 50 Hz (each period takes 20 ms).
-This is so fast we end up perceiving 384 columns of LEDs illuminating at the same time (afterimage effect) until the mirror stops oscillating.
+- Because human vision is logarithmic and the mirror oscillates at 50 Hz (each period takes 20 ms), we end up perceiving 384 columns of LEDs illuminating at the same time until the mirror stops oscillating.
+This is the result of the afterimage effect.

-- All of this is perfectly synchronised with the LED controller, which updates each LED bulb every time the mirror is slightly moved.
-Thus, we end up seeing a full picture coming from the eyepiece.
+- All of this is carefully synchronised with the LED controller, which updates each individual LED as the mirror moves slightly.
+Thus, we end up perceiving a full picture coming from the eyepiece.

-In practice, there are some conditions for all these principles to work:
+In reality, some conditions must be met for these principles to work:

-- In relation to the previous point, the angular velocity of the mirror can’t stay constant (since the mirror can’t change direction instantly, the periods considered ‘stable’ will be subject to forces that will disrupt its velocity).
-To remedy this, the Virtual Boy stores a list of values in memory called Column Table which instructs how much time to dedicate for each column interval, in an effort to balance out excessive & insufficient periods of ‘LED column’ exposure.
+- Building on the previous point, the angular velocity of the mirror doesn’t remain constant in practice.
+As the mirror cannot change direction instantly, ‘stable’ periods are subject to forces that disrupt its velocity.
+To manage this, the Virtual Boy stores a list of values in memory called Column Table, which specify how much time to allocate for each column interval.
+This helps balance excessive and insufficient periods of ‘LED column’ exposure.

-- Let’s not forget that this whole process has to be done twice since we’ve got two display units (one per eye).
-Unfortunately, both units can’t pull energy and data at the same time, so each one operates at different display periods (out-of-phase, 10ms apart).
-We don’t notice this (another illusion!).
+- Finally, let’s not forget that this entire process occurs twice, as there are two display units (one for each eye).
+Unfortunately, both units can’t draw energy and data at the same time, so each one operates at different display periods (out-of-phase, 10 ms apart).
+We don’t notice this, yet another illusion!

 Display

-Contrary to previous video chips modelled after CRT displays (i.e. PPU and VGP), graphics on the Virtual Boy are not rendered on-the-fly.
-The graphics chip on this console sends the processed frame to a frame-buffer in memory, each column of the frame is then sent to the LED array for display.
+Contrary to previous video chips modelled on CRT displays (e.g. the PPU and VDP), the Virtual Boy does not render graphics on-the-fly.
+Instead, its graphics chip sends the processed frame to a frame buffer in memory.
+Then, each column of the frame is transferred to the LED array for display.

-Once the Servo board detects it’s time for display, the graphics chip will start sending columns of pixels from the frame-buffer to those 224 vertically-stacked LEDs, one by one in a strategically synchronised matter so the LEDs will have shown 384 columns during the display period.
-Hence, the ‘screen resolution’ of this console is 384x224 pixels.
+When the servo board determines it’s time to display, the graphics chip will transmits columns of pixels from the frame buffer to the 224 vertically stacked LEDs, in a carefully synchronised matter.
+As a result, the LEDs display 384 columns during the display period, giving the console a ‘screen resolution’ 384x224 pixels.

-Moreover, we need to store two frame-buffers since each one will go to a different display unit.
-The graphics subsystem also employs double-buffering and other quirks (mentioned later in the ‘Graphics’ section).
+Moreover, we need to store two frame buffers, since each one will go to a different display unit.
+The graphics subsystem also employs double-buffering and other quirks (outlined later in the ‘Graphics’ section).
 So, for now, just remember how a digital frame is sent to the LEDs.

 Active periods

-Consequently of this design, there are going to be periods of:
+As a consequence of this design, there will be periods of:

-- Active Display during which the LEDs are pulling an image from the frame-buffer and nothing can disrupt it.
+- Active Display: During this time, the LEDs are pulling an image from the frame buffer and nothing can disrupt it.

-- Active Display 2: Same as before but now the other Display unit is operating.
+- Active Display 2: Identical to the previous phase, but now the second display unit is active.

-- Drawing idle: A period where none of the LEDs are operating and the angular velocity of the mirror is unstable.
+- Drawing idle: A period in which none of the LEDs are operating and the mirror’s angular velocity is unstable.

-This cycle is repeated 50 times per second (hence the 50 Hz refresh rate).
-That means that for every frame, the CPU and GPU would have around 10ms worth of time to update the picture that the user will see.
-In reality, Nintendo’s engineers implemented something more sophisticated.
-Again, I’ll try to explain this with more depth in the ‘Graphics’ section.
-But for now, I hope you got a good understanding of how the Virtual Boy cleverly managed to produce a picture with inexpensive hardware.
+This cycle repeats 50 times per second (hence the 50 Hz refresh rate), meaning that for each frame, the CPU and GPU have approximately 10 milliseconds to update the picture the user will see.
+In practice, Nintendo’s engineers implemented a more sophisticated solution.
+I will elaborate further in the ‘Graphics’ section, but for now, I hope you got a good understanding of how the Virtual Boy cleverly managed to generate visuals using inexpensive hardware.

-This has been a quick explanation of how optics can turn a single vertical line into a picture.
-If you own or have read about the Virtual Boy before, you may be wondering when the three-dimensional imagery takes place.
-I just want to make it clear that none of the previous explanations have a connection with that effect.
-I’m mentioning this because in the past I’ve seen many places arguing that the oscillating mirrors are the cause of the ‘depth perception’, however, with all the information I’ve gathered in this study, I don’t think that claim is accurate.
+This has been a brief explanation of how optics can transform a single vertical line into a picture.
+If you own (or have read about) the Virtual Boy, you may be wondering when the three-dimensional imagery comes into play.
+I want to clarify that none of the previous explanations relate to that effect.
+I mention this because in the past I’ve seen claims suggesting that the oscillating mirrors are the cause of the ‘depth perception’ effect.
+However, based on the information I’ve gathered throughout this study, I believe that assertion is inaccurate.

-That being said, I think it’s time we discuss the 3D phenomenon…
+That being said, I think it’s time we delve into the 3D phenomenon…

-During the marketing of the Virtual Boy, there was a lot of fanfare regarding the fact this console could project a ‘3D world’.
-I’m not referring to images with 3D polygons stamped (like the other 5th gen. consoles), but the actual perception of depth.
+During the marketing campaign of the Virtual Boy, there was a lot of fanfare regarding the console’s ability to project a ‘3D world’.
+I’m not referring to images with 3D polygons stamped (as seen on the other fifth-generation consoles), but rather to the actual perception of depth.

-In a nutshell, the Virtual Boy relies on Stereoscopic images to carry out that illusion [1] [2].
-So this system wasn’t only capable of toying with our vision to project a full image, but it also did it in a way we would think certain drawings are closer/far away from others!
+In a nutshell, the Virtual Boy relies on stereoscopic imagery to achieve that illusion [1] [2].
+Overall, this system not only toyed with our vision to project a complete image, but also made certain drawings appear closer or further away than others!

-The technique is very simple: Each of the two frames displayed (one on each eye) will have some elements slightly shifted horizontally, so when we try to see them with our two eyes, our brain will think they are nearer than others.
-This depends on the direction the elements are shifted.
+The technique employed is very simple: each of the two frames displayed (one for each eye) contains elements slightly shifted horizontally.
+So, when viewed with both eyes, these shifts create the illusion that some parts of the image are nearer than others.
+The perceived depth depends on the direction in which the elements are offset.

-Objects shifted towards the centre of your eyes (moved right on the left frame and moved left on the right frame) will appear closer, objects shifted away from the center of your eyes will appear further away.
-Finally, objects with no shifting will appear between the two other.
-This approach is called Stereoscopic parallax.
+Objects shifted towards the centre of the viewer’s eyes (moved right in the left frame, and left in the right frame) appear closer; those shifted away from the centre appear further away.
+Finally, elements with no horizontal shift are perceived as being between the two extremes.
+This approach is known as stereoscopic parallax.

 One of the drawbacks of stereoscopy is eyestrain.
-This was alleviated by the fact games provided an ‘automatic pause’ system which reminded the user to take breaks every 30 min.
-Nintendo also wrote down various warning messages in their packaging and documentation to prevent serious conditions.
-In any case, there’s no way to turn 3D off.
+This was alleviated by the fact games provided an ‘automatic pause’ feature, which reminded the user to take breaks every 30 minutes.
+Nintendo also included various warning messages in their packaging and documentation to help prevent serious conditions.
+That said, there was no option to disable the 3D effect.

 CPU